 How much does QSEHRA cost?

-One reason a QSEHRA is an attractive option for employers is that you don’t incur expenses until your employee submits a reimbursement request.
+One reason a QSEHRA is an attractive option for small businesses is that you don’t incur expenses until your employee submits a reimbursement request.
 This is different from a Flexible Savings Account (FSA), which you have to pre-fund.

-With a QSEHRA, you keep the money until your employee submits an eligible expense and unclaimed funds stay with the employer.
+With a QSEHRA, you keep the money until your employee submits an eligible expense.
+Until then, any unclaimed funds stay with your business.
 Once an employee’s claim is reviewed and approved, then the funds are transferred.
 Employers also aren’t required to rollover their employees’ unused QSEHRA allowance to the next year.
 You can choose to have the remaining balance rollover or reset your employee’s QSEHRA balance to zero.

 So how much does a QSEHRA cost?
 That depends on the allowances you set and your budget, which is why a QSEHRA is excellent for small businesses on a budget.
 You have the flexibility to create a health reimbursement arrangement that works within your budget.